anchita-jain/hello-world/README.md

 # hello-world
-Demo file to familiarise with the Gut functions.
+Demo file to familiarise with the Git functions.